rjspencer/docs/theming.md

 	accepted values are `true` or `false`, *Note: requires that `format` = `relative`*

 	defaults to `false`

-### EventCustomField
-A way to access custom field data from an event

-slug
-:	the slug of the custom field

 ### FormatTimestamp
 A way to format timestamps